 Light and airy

-If you’re hoping for a more romantic style of shoot that includes light and airy colors, you can actually make outfit choices that will lend your images to turn out brighter, softer and extra photogenic!
+If you’re hoping for a more light and airy style of shoot that includes light and airy colors, you can actually make outfit choices that will lend your images to turn out brighter, softer and extra photogenic!

 Here are some ingredients that go into creating a light and airy styled shoot.
-It’s important to note that you do not need to choose all of these ingredients in order to create this style in your images, yet the more ingredients you include, the more romantic it will be:
+It’s important to note that you do not need to choose all of these ingredients in order to create this style in your images, yet the more ingredients you include, the more light and airy it will be:

 - Neutral colors: Blushes, tans, light pinks, faint blues and light minty teals, creams, grays and whites will always result in more of a light and airy look in your images.
-These colors photograph softer and more romantically.
+These colors photograph softer.

 - Long, flowing skirts and dresses: Dresses and skirts with feminine ruffles, multiple layers of fabric and the ability to blow and move in the wind will always photograph beautifully!
 You would be amazed at how impactful moving fabric softens an image.